bostonopen/.github/profile/README.md

 We're a friendly community of open source enthusiasts who meet monthly to:
 - Share experiences and knowledge about open source
 - Discuss interesting projects and technologies
-- Connect with fellow developers in the Boston area
+- Connect with fellow enthusiasts and developers in the Boston area
 - Enjoy good food and conversations!

 ## 🤝 Join Us